-Above Expectation Meets Expectation Below Expectation Identification and framing of a global technology & development problem (4 - 5 points) The project has a clear and well-articulated focus that is important and relevant within the scope of the field of global development.
+Above Expectation Meets Expectation Below Expectation 1.
+Identification and framing of a global technology & development problem (4 - 5 points) The project has a clear and well-articulated focus that is important and relevant within the scope of the field of global development.
 (3 - 3.9 points) The project has relevance to global development but is not always made clear.
 (0 - 2.9 points) The project does not have any relevance to the field of global technology and development.
 2. In depth discussion and analysis of the problem, its history and current context.
 (19 - 20 points) The project coherently, logically, and objectively explores the specific challenge or issue.
 It provides well-reasoned insights into the challenge/issue, and a sound understanding of the historical, cultural, political, etc. context of the issue.
-(17.1 - 18.9 points) The project provides an informed and well-rounded perspective on the issue selected.
-It includes important information, and cites key sources.
-The report demonstrates a maturity of analysis and discussion.
-(10 - 17 points) The project provides only a shallow or a partial perspective on the issue selected.
+(17.1 - 18.9 points) The project provides an informed and well- rounded persper- the issue vect includes im taking information a sites key source n report demo rate a maturity al) and isc ion (10 - 17 points) The project provides only a shallow or a partial perspective on the issue selected.
 It misses key information and perspectives, and fails to cite key sources.
-3. Application of a development approach, theory, concept, or framework (19 - 20 points) The project demonstrates a clear understanding of general principles of, and approaches to, global technology and development, by logically applying a theory, framework or concept from the field to the problem of focus.
-(17.1 - 18.9 points) The project mentions a theoretical approach but integrates it only loosely into the analysis.
+3. Application of a development approach, theory, concept, or framework (19 - 20 points) The project demonstr- clear understand o general principles of approach globan ter ology a velocient, i logically a g a fory, franco or concept from field to the problem of focus. (h - 18.9 points) The roject mentions a theoretical approach but integrates it only loosely into the analysis.
 (10 - 17 points) The project does not refer at all to any theoretical or conceptual aspect from the field.
 4. Use of appropriate methods for research, data analysis, and/or application and knowledge mobilization.
 (24-25 points) The project employs appropriate research methods, applied project design, and tools such as knowledge mobilization if relevant.
 (21.1 - 23.9 points) The project employs adequate research methods, applied project design, and tools such as knowledge mobilization if relevant.
 (15-22 points) The project has not methodological coherence, whether research, or applied solution.
 5. Relevant conclusions and meaningful recommendations.
 (4 - 5 points) The project has a robust written conclusion, relevant to the problem and research or project designed, with recommendations for further research, or for policy or project prescriptions.
 (2.1 - 3.9 points) The project has some written conclusion and some recommendations.
 (0-2.0 points) The project lacks a coherent conclusions and has no recommendations.